rpenley/quickserve/README.md

-# mon-go-backend
+# Mongo Golang API
-backend using mongodb and golang
+Simple API for bootstrapping a golang API using mongoDB as the database